Global Connectivity Index

 The Global Connectivity Index (GCI) is a guide for policy makers and industry leaders to develop a roadmap to the digital economy.
 The GCI has evolved, by increasing the number of nations tracked in its rankings and constantly strengthening the methodology and research standards it employs.
-The growth of the GCI’s database, since the first Index was published in 2014, offers practical insights and recommendations for policymakers on what it takes to succeed in the digital economy.
+The growth of the GCI’s database, since the first Index was published in 2014, offers insights and recommendations for policymakers on what it takes to succeed in the digital economy.

 Scope

 Today, the GCI tracks and benchmarks the progress of 79 nations toward the digital economy.
 Its core methodology analyzes 40 indicators that identify progress made in the interplay of ICT investment, technology adoption, user experience, and market development.
-Based on these criteria, the Index assigns a “GCI score” for each indicator based on a realistic future target value.
-The movement of even a single GCI point from year to year is a significant reflection of a country’s progress toward a digital economy.
+Based on these criteria, the Index assigns a “GCI score” for each indicator based on a future target value.
+The movement of even a single GCI point from year to year is considered a significant reflection of a country’s progress toward a digital economy.

-The GCI offers a unique research framework to assess a nation’s digital transformation by looking at four economic pillars namely supply, demand, experience and potential, in addition to technology enablers - broadband, cloud, AI and Internet of Things (IoT).
+The GCI offers a research framework to assess a nation’s digital transformation by looking at four economic pillars namely supply, demand, experience and potential, in addition to technology enablers - broadband, cloud, AI and Internet of Things (IoT).
 Under this proprietary research methodology, three clusters of nations are grouped according to their GCI position and GDP per capita.
 The three GCI clusters – Starters (GCI Score 23-39), Adopters (score 40-64), and Frontrunners (score 65-85) – account for almost 95% of global GDP.

 Most ICT indexes focus on a single technology area such as broadband, cloud, data center or other technology enablers.
 What differentiates the GCI is that it is the only index available that goes deeper into key technology areas and at the same time measures their collective impact on the digital economy.
 In addition to the four core technology enablers, the GCI also takes into consideration other indicators such as workforce, ICT laws, and e-Government services.
 It is seen as an authoritative source that informs policy makers and industry leaders on their nation’s investment, adoption, quality and potential compared to their peers, as well as its related impact on the digital economy.